 Business Credit Scores & Ratings

 Liens can be placed upon inventory, real estate, or equipment to compel a company to make good on its debts.
 The best business information tools collect this data from trustworthy sources, such as government records.
-Previous or current legal issues could suggest that a company may present an unacceptable level of risk.
+Previous or current legal events could suggest that a company may present an unacceptable level of risk.
 Dun & Bradstreet is the only credit data provider in the US that provides infomation on lawsuits, which can clue you into to a company's financial distress years before the resulting legal judgment.

 Past payment behaviors by a company can help a business anticipate how its own invoices may be handled.
 These trade references are voluntarily provided to business credit bureaus by vendors, lenders, landlords, and other partners.
 This level of visibility into late payments or defaults can protect your business’s cash flow from unreliable partners.

 Cash Flow Management & Spending Decisions

 Accurately projecting a business’s income is one part of cash flow management and optimization; responsible spending is the other.
 The business information mentioned above is equally useful when evaluating suppliers and partners.
 If you rely upon a business partner for goods or services, their failure can threaten your company’s balance sheet.

 Conducting research into the reliability of another company can remove poor candidates from consideration.
 This level of insight should make your cash flow projections more useful.